rhollings/FlappyBird_Attempt/README.md

 # FlappyBird_Attempt
-Attempt at recreating "Flappy Bird" using Python and PyGame

 Here I have my attempt and recreating the mobile app 'Flappy Bird' in python and pygame.
 My resources(images) come from google images